Euclid preparation. XCII. Controlling angular systematics in the Euclid spectroscopic galaxy sample: A classification of systematics

 BOSS identified foreground stellar density as the primary source of systematics, with additional contributions from variations in observing conditions such as seeing, sky background, airmass, and MW extinction.
 These effects were mitigated using regression-based corrections in the form of a systematics weighting scheme \citep{Ross2012} applied to the galaxy sample.
 Additionally, specific weights were applied to account for fibre collisions and redshift failures, ensuring a uniform sampling of the underlying large-scale structure \citep{Reid2016}. eBOSS extended these methodologies while introducing refinements to handle new galaxy tracers, including luminous red galaxies (LRGs), ELGs, and quasars \citep{Ross2020}.
 Additionally, improvements were made in fibre assignment corrections using the nearest-neighbour approach to mitigate fibre collision effects \citep{Bautista2021, deMattia2021}.

-The approach followed by DESI builds upon the methodologies developed for BOSS and eBOSS, while incorporating more advanced techniques for systematics mitigation \citep{DESI2024,Krolewski2025,Rosado2024}.
+The approach followed by DESI builds upon the methodologies developed for BOSS and eBOSS, while incorporating more advanced techniques for systematics mitigation \citep{DESI2024,Krolewski2025,Rosado2024,Ross2025}.
 One of the key innovations in DESI is the use of machine-learning techniques to model and correct for imaging systematics \citep{Rezaie2021}.
 Additionally, DESI employs improved fibre assignment algorithms to minimise selection biases and maximise the completeness of spectroscopic observations \citep{Bianchi2024}.
 In all cases, mock catalogues have played a crucial role in assessing and validating these corrections \citep[e.g.][]{Kitaura2016}

-The different observational approaches lead to a difference in the mitigation strategies, with ground-based surveys mostly relying on a-posteriori regression of the density maps with known nuisance maps, as opposed to the forward modelling of the visibility mask performed on the dispersed images.
-More specifically, here we decide to weigh the random galaxies, which is another way of expressing the construction of the visibility mask, rather than weighting the data catalogue.
+The different observational approaches lead to a difference in the mitigation strategies, with ground-based surveys mostly relying on a posteriori regression of the density maps with known nuisance maps, as opposed to the forward modelling of the visibility mask, performed on the dispersed images, that we plan to use.
+More specifically, here we decide to weigh only the random galaxies, which is another way of expressing the construction of the visibility mask, rather than weighting the data catalogue or the galaxy pairs.
 Nonetheless, the methodologies developed in ground-based surveys provide valuable insights for {\Euclid} systematic mitigation strategies, particularly in the treatment of angular systematics affecting the observed galaxy number densities.